-1. INTRODUCTION
+1.1 Introduction

 INSAT is an operational multipurpose satellite system catering to the needs of three different services, viz Television & Radio Broadcasting, Communications and Meteorology.
 The INSAT project is a joint venture of the Department of Telecommunications (DOT), the India Meteorological Department (IMD), Doordarshan and All India Radio (AIR).
-The responsibility for overall management and coordination of the INSAT system among the user agencies rests with the INSAT coordination committee (ICC).
+The responsibility for overall management and coordination of the INSAT system among the user agencies rests with the INSAT co-ordination committee (ICC).

 The first satellite INSAT-1A of the INSAT-1 series was launched in April, 1982 and it ceased to function totally from 6 September 1982 as a result of major anomaly on the satellite.
 The second satellite (INSAT-1B) was launched on 30 August 1983 and it became operational on 15 October, 1983.
 It was the main operational satellite all through the 1980s and provided very good services during its entire mission life.
-It was deorbited in July 1993.
+It was deorbited in July,93.
 The third satellite of the series (INSAT-1C) was launched on 22 July 1988.
-Due to some technical problem it lost control on 22 November 1989 after which it was not available for operational services.
-The last satellite of INSAT-1 series (INSAT-1D) was launched on 12 June,1990 and became operational on 17 July 1990.
-This satellite is working even today (August, 2001) in an inclined orbit mode and provides round the clock imagery of Earth cloud cover for operational utilization.
-Its predicted End of Life (EOL) is the 4th quarter of 2001.
+Due to some technical problem it lost control on 22nd November, 1989 after which it was not available for operational services.
+The last satellite of INSAT-1 series (INSAT-1D) was launched on 12 June,1990 and became operational on 17 July, 90.
+After having provided services for nearly 12 years, INSAT-1D reached its end of life on 13th May, 2002.

-The second generation of INSAT satellites (INSAT-2 series) were started from July 1992 with the successful launch of the first satellite of the series (INSAT-2A) on 10 July 1992.
-The second satellite of INSAT-2 programme i.e., (INSAT-2B) was also launched successfully on 22 July 1993.
+The 2nd generation of INSAT satellites (INSAT-2 series) were started from July, 1992 with the successful launch of the first satellite of the series (INSAT-2A) on 10th July 92.
+The 2nd satellite of INSAT-2 programme i.e. (INSAT-2B) was also launched successfully on 22 July, 1993.
 All INSAT satellites are three-axis body stabilised spacecrafts.
 The last satellite of INSAT-2 series i.e., INSAT-2E was launched successfully on 3 April,1999.
 It is operational from May 1999.
 It has a new payload, called Charged Coupled Device (CCD) camera capable of taking 1 km resolution images in 3 bands.
-The meteorological imaging capability has also been upgraded on this satellite, as compared to its predecessors, by providing a water vapour channel with 8 km resolution in the VHRR, the imaging instrument of the satellite.
+The meteorological imaging capability has also been upgraded on this satellite, as compared to its predecessors, by providing a water vapor channel with 8 km resolution in the VHRR, the imaging instrument of the satellite.
+However on account of some limitations, the VHRR data is of very limited use.
+A new satellite METSAT has been launched on 12th Sept.,2002 and has been declared operational with effect from 25th Sept.,2002.
+This satellite has VHRR (Vis, IR & Water vapour) and Data Relay Transponder (DRT) on board and exclusively dedicated to Meteorological services of the country.

-1.1 Current operational status
+1.2 Current operational status

-The imaging mission is working satisfactorily with INSAT-1D satellite and it continues to be used operationally from 74°E longitude position.
+The imaging mission is working satisfactorily with METSAT satellite and it continues to be used operationally from 74°E longitude position.
 High resolution (1km) images in 3 channels are also available operationally from CCD camera onboard INSAT-2E.
-The Infra-Red (IR) channel data from INSAT-2B is, however, not available due to technical problems.
 The activities like image processing, derivation of meteorological products, data archival and dissemination of products to field stations for operational use are being done on a operational routine basis.